Gan Mei Yan: Career

 Gan graduated from Tunku Abdul Rahman University College with a Diploma of Media Study.
 She started her career at the age of 19 when she was chosen to be the host of TV program Fan Miu Dai Gik Jin on Astro Wah Lai Toi.
 In 2004, Gan switched careers to become a radio announcer at MY.

-Currently, she is a breakfast announcer of MY Yong Guong Can Lan from 6 to 10am on weekdays.
+Currently, she is a breakfast announcer of MY Yong Guong Can Lan (阳光灿烂) from 6 to 10 am on weekdays.
 She is also the leading female announcer in MY (Astro Radio Sdn Bhd).

 Other than radio, Gan hosts dinner shows, artist showcases, artist fans meeting, live shows, concerts, press conferences, and client's events.
-Additionally, she is also a social media influencer with more than 150,000 followers on Instagram and 430,000 likes on Facebook.
+Additionally, she is also a social media influencer with a large following on Instagram and Facebook.
 She shares her lifestyle and interacts with her fans and followers via social media platforms.

 Besides, Gan debuted in the Malaysian feature film Tiger Woo Hoo and played Ah Lian role, which were presented by Malaysia ASTRO in 2010 and her performance was remarkable.
 In the following year, she received more performance opportunities and featured in many Malaysian feature films, such as Xiao Yong Chun, Great Day, Ah Beng the Movie: 3 wishes, 3x Trouble, and many more.